nextflow-io/nextflow/docs/config.rst

         withName: '!align.*' { queue = 'long' }
     }

-The above configuration snippet sets 2 cpus to processes annotated with the ``foo`` label and 4 cpus to all processes *not* annotated with that label.
+The above configuration snippet sets 2 cpus for the processes annotated with the ``foo`` label and 4 cpus to all processes *not* annotated with that label.
 Finally it sets the use of ``long`` queue to all process whose name does *not* start with ``align``.